aracnid/datasci/03_getting-and-cleaning-data/project/CodeBook.md

 - `dfJoined`:  the joined data frame from the merging of `dfSliced` and `TABLE_LABELS`

 ## Appendix.
 Columns in the Output Data
 The following is a list of the columns found in the output data set, **tidy.txt**.
 The names of the mean() and std() features was modified slightly from the original set described in the file **data/features.txt**.
 The reason is that the data frame structure does not render symbols in the names of the columns.
 Dashes ("-") were replaced by underscores ("\_") and parentheses were removed.
-For example, the original feature named, tBodyAcc-mean()-X, was renamed to tBodyAcc\_mean\_X.
+For example, the original feature named, "tBodyAcc-mean()-X", was renamed to "tBodyAcc\_mean\_X".

 ```
 subject